Best composts for containers

 Here's a run through of how we test compost:

 - The pelargoniums were assessed for flowering impact and vigour, which means leaf colour, the size and bushiness of the plant and general health.
-We carried out these assessments three times through the summer in July, August and September.
+We carried out these assessments throughout the summer up until early October.

 Our scores are based on how well both trial plants did, weighting the results of both trials equally.